thunderbird/developer-docs/thunderbird-development/testing/running-tests.md

 ---
 description: >-
-  Thunderbird has three test suites, that each test different aspects of the program.
+  Thunderbird has two test suites, that each test different aspects of the program.
 ---